National Assembly (South Korea)

 The unicameral assembly consists of at least 200 members according to the South Korean constitution.
 In 1990 the assembly had 299 seats, 224 of which were directly elected from single-member districts in the general elections of April 1988.
 Under applicable laws, the remaining seventy-five representatives were elected from party lists.
 By law, candidates for election to the assembly must be at least thirty years of age.
-As part of a political compromise in 1987, an earlier requirement that candidates have at least five years' continuous residency in the country was dropped to allow Kim Dae-jung, who had spent several years in exile in Japan and the United States during the 1980s, to return to political life.
 The National Assembly's term is four years.
-In a change from the more authoritarian Fourth Republic and Fifth Republic (1972–80 and 1980–87, respectively), under the Sixth Republic, the assembly cannot be dissolved by the president.
+In a change from the more authoritarian Fourth Republic and Fifth Republic (1972–81 and 1981–87, respectively), under the Sixth Republic, the assembly cannot be dissolved by the president.